 On July 3, 2009, the Inter-American Commission on Human Rights submitted an application to the Inter-American Court of Human Rights against the Republic of Paraguay, alleging the State's international responsibility, in violation of Articles 3 (right to juridical personality), 4 (right to life), 8(1) (right to judicial guarantees), 19 (rights of the child), 21 (right to property), and 25 (right to judicial protection) of the American Convention on Human Rights, for failing to ensure the right of the Xákmok Kásek Community to their ancestral property, "because the actions concerning the territorial claims of the Community were being processed since 1990, 'and had not yet been decided satisfactorily'" (para.
 2).
-According to the Commission, "[t]his has meant that, not only has it been impossible for the Community to access their property and take possession of their territory, but also, owing to the characteristics of the Community, that it has been kept in a vulnerable situation with regard to food, medicine, and sanitation that continues to threaten the Community's integrity and the survival of its members" (para.
+According to the Commission, "[t]his has meant that, not only has it been impossible for the Community, that it has been kept in a vulnerable situation with regard to food, medicine, and sanitation that continues to threaten the Community's integrity and the survival of its members" (para.
 2).